 Appeared In: Sean McMullen’s “Steamgothic,” a short story in his Ghosts of Engines Past anthology.
 If you’ve been enjoying this glossary, you should check it out.
 An award winning Australian author, Sean was one of the first in the Steampunk field.

-For Your Plot: All the hazards of fringe aviation with the added benefit of lightweight boilers.
+For Your Plot: All the hazards of fringe aviation with the added risk of lightweight boilers.
 I have to say I’m drawn in by the potential for a romance between a stoker on an airship’s soot-covered “black gang” and a bridge officer striving to become the first female airship captain.

 Tiltrotor: An aircraft that takes off vertically like a helicopter, then rotates its two giant propellers to fly horizontally like an airplane.
 The concept dates from the 1930s, but the first successful prototypes didn’t fly until the 1950s.
 Here’s a link to a YouTube clip promoting the military Bell V-22 Osprey, because a video is worth a thousand words.